-You may not have heard of the American photographer Peter Hujar, because he didn't really care about fame, in the traditional sense.
+You may not have heard of photographer Peter Hujar, because he didn't really care about fame, in the traditional sense.
 If people were going to talk about him, he said, he'd rather they were whispering.
-Peter chose to stay behind the lens, but he was a staple of the New York downtown arts scene in the 1970s, moving in the same circles as writers like Susan Sontag, William S. Burroughs and Fran Lebowitz, and artists like Robert Mapplethorpe and David Wojnarowicz.
+Hujar chose to stay behind the lens, but he was a staple of the New York Downtown arts scene in the 1970s, moving in the same circles as writers like Susan Sontag, William S. Burroughs, and Fran Lebowitz, and artists like Robert Mapplethorpe and David Wojnarowicz.
 In other words, he was part of the Lower East Side's gay illuminati.

-Hujar's black and white photographs range from portraits of his famous contemporaries to erotic nudes of gay men he knew, to the strange rural scenes, cityscapes and characters that he encountered while travelling in between.
-Today, thirty years after his death to an AIDS related illness, over 160 of these images are being published in a new photo book, entitled Peter Hujar: Speed of Life.
-Perhaps the book marks a renaissance for Peter, an opportunity to once again be whispered about as the ultimate outsider artist, an important queer chronicler of the 70s and 80s, and yet another brilliant talent lost to AIDS.
+Hujar's black-and-white photographs range from portraits of his famous contemporaries to erotic nudes of gay men he knew, to the strange rural scenes, cityscapes, and characters that he encountered while traveling in between.
+Today, 30 years after his death to an AIDS related illness, more than 160 of these images are being published in a new photo book, entitled Peter Hujar: Speed of Life.
+Perhaps the book marks a renaissance for Hujar, an opportunity to once again be whispered about as the ultimate outsider artist, an important queer chronicler of the 70s and 80s, and another brilliant talent lost to AIDS.

-VICE: Hi Philip, so tell us: where did you first meet Peter and what was he like?
+VICE: So tell us: Where did you first meet Hujar and what was he like?

-Philip Gefter: I met Peter in the late 1970s at a gay party in New York.
+Philip Gefter: I met Hujar in the late 1970s at a gay party in New York.
 He was very weird.
 I was reluctant to talk to him because he seemed very anxious.
-We had a funny exchange where we were sitting in a bedroom and he picked up the alarm clock next to the bed and he said, "I could take this and no one would ever know who took it."
+We had a funny exchange where we were sitting in a bedroom and he picked up the alarm clock next to the bed and said, "I could take this and no one would ever know who took it."
 I thought that was odd, but I didn't say anything.
-A few days later I called the host and he said someone took the alarm clock.
-I wasn't sure that Peter had actually taken it but I thought of it as a riddle I couldn't solve, and that's how I thought of Peter too.
-We had any number of encounters over the next three or four years.
+A few days later, I called the host and he said someone took the alarm clock.
+I wasn't sure that Hujar had actually taken it but I thought of it as a riddle I couldn't solve, and that's how I thought of Hujar too.
+We had a number of encounters over the next three or four years.
 The last was when I curated a photography show that featured his work and I asked him to come and collect it last minute.
 He never talked to me again.
 He was a very difficult guy.

 When you first met him did you know who he was?
 Where was he in his career?

-Yes, back then he was a kind of god to me; I was in my early twenties, had studied painting and photography in art school and I was working at [the photography magazine] Aperture.
-I already knew Peter by reputation – he was a well known photographer in downtown Manhattan.
+Yes, back then he was a kind of god to me; I was in my early 20s, had studied painting, and photography in art school and I was working at [the photography magazine] Aperture.
+I already knew Hujar by reputation—he was a well known photographer in downtown Manhattan.
 But he was not well known in the broader public like Robert Mapplethorpe, his peer, for example.
-Their body of work covered the same terrain – they were both pioneers in photographing the male nude.
+Their body of work covered the same terrain—they were both pioneers in photographing the male nude.
 Mapplethorpe had exhibitions, he was written about.
-Peter eschewed that kind of attention.
-By 1981 Mapplethorpe was an art world rock star, but Peter had more of a cult status downtown, and some people considered him the truer artist.
+Hujar eschewed that kind of attention.
+By 1981 Mapplethorpe was an art world rock star, but Hujar had more of a cult status downtown, and some people considered him the truer artist.